murkdev/coltcamp/README.md

 06/24 - Made some minor changes and fixes, added complete HTML (section 03 & 04) with exercises and examples.
 06/25 - Added the CSS Intro Unit with examples and final exercise.
+06/26 - Added the CSS Intermediate Unit with complete exercises.